benkertp/adv-r/Chapter6_Functions.md

 #> <environment: R_GlobalEnv>
 ```

 I'll draw functions as in the following diagram.
-The black dot on the left is the environment.
-The two blocks to the right are the function arguments.
+The **black dot** on the left is the **environment**.
+The **two blocks** to the right are the **function arguments**.
 I won't draw the body, because it's usually large, and doesn't help you understand the shape of the function.

 <img src="diagrams/functions/components.png" title="plot of chunk unnamed-chunk-7" alt="plot of chunk unnamed-chunk-7" style="display: block; margin: auto;" />